Students accused of sexual assault must be allowed to cross-examine accusers, courts say

 She can't imagine having to add in facing her attacker.

-"It seems to me that once again the enormous burden of proof is being shifted to the accuser," said the woman, whose story was previously reported by the Free Press.
+"It seems to me that once again the enormous burden of proof is being shifted to the accuser," said the woman, whose story has been reported by the Free Press.
 "And more importantly, it highlights the way that society reflexively treats women with suspicion.

 "I would also add that the people in support of these live hearings don't seem to understand the power dynamics at play here.
 If a person already sexually assaulted me – already took all of my power and agency away from me – it's going to be difficult for me to believe that he can't do it again as he's sitting there cross-examining me.